-Don’t rely on the pre-packaged marshmallows for roasting!
-These Spiced Cider Marshmallows will add a foodie flare to any bonfire!
+Don’t rely on the pre-packaged marshmallows for roasting.
+These Spiced Cider Marshmallows will add a foodie flare to any bonfire.
+Switch up your halloween party with these flavorful snacks!

 Do you know what would make your s’mores exponentially more exciting?
 Spiced Cider Marshmallows.